 Interns will participate in webinars and CMA conferences to learn more about a range of foundational governance topics.

-The speakers leading webinars in the inaugural year included George Savvides (ex CEO of Medibank and ex Chair of World Vision Australia), John Anderson (ex Deputy PM of Australia), Rev. Tim Costello (Chair of Community Council for Australia, ex CEO of World Vision Australia), Gary Hoag (President and CEO of Global Trust Partners), Penny Mulvey (Chief Communications Officer for Bible Society Australia), Tim Hanna (ex CEO of Compassion Australia), Steve Kerr (Executive Director of the CMA Standards Council) and Dawn Penney (CEO of Korus Connect).
+The speakers leading webinars in the previous year included George Savvides (ex CEO of Medibank and ex Chair of World Vision Australia), John Anderson (ex Deputy PM of Australia), Rev. Tim Costello (Chair of Community Council for Australia, ex CEO of World Vision Australia), Joshua Crowther, Executive Director of Dunham+Company), Penny Mulvey (Chief Communications Officer for Bible Society Australia), Tim Hanna (ex CEO of Compassion Australia), Steve Kerr (Executive Director of the CMA Standards Council) and Dawn Penney (CEO of Korus Connect).

 Host Boards are also expected to include Interns in their own Board development training.